smzerehpoush/sep-media-service/src/README.md

     - Execute denial of service attacks -> rate limiter
     - Upload viruses or malware -> move to temp directory and check for malwares
 - File size limit

+## File upload scenarios
+ - Buffering
+ - Streaming
+as we have small files to upload, we choose buffering approach